What is happening to the UKRI and council websites?

 Will the councils retain their identities?

-The new website ensures that each of UKRI’s nine councils will retain their sense of individuality, reflecting their remits and work while forming part of a unified overall website for the organisation.
+The new website ensures that each of UKRI’s 9 councils will retain their sense of individuality, reflecting their remits and work while forming part of a unified overall website for the organisation.

 When will the new website be launched?